agl-alexglopez/agl-alexglopez.github.io/about.md

 ![finish1](/assets/images/finish1.jpg)
 ![finish2](/assets/images/finish2.jpg)

-Learn Ethernet wiring diagrams and make ports in the room.
-Done.
+Learn Ethernet wiring diagrams so you can make ports in the room.
+Tidy up.
 Now you have a room that is not ugly, a room with more space, and a room with Ethernet ports.